You really should visit Mount Etna when in Sicily.

 Gearing up for volcano boarding – photo courtesy of Andrew White (flickr)

-Once at the top, everyone in the group is handed a pair of overalls, leather gloves and goggles to wear for the descent.
-These are supposed to protect against the dust and to reduce the impact if falling down.
-Needless to say, anyone who goes volcano boarding, regardless of any protective gear, is bound to get covered in dark dust at least on the face and hair.
+Once at the top, you will be handed a pair of overalls, leather gloves and goggles to wear for the descent.
+These are supposed to protect you against the dust and to reduce the impact if falling down.
+Needless to say, if you go volcano boarding, regardless of any protective gear, you are bound to get covered in dark dust at least on the face and hair.
 It took me a few showers to get rid of the dust and tiny dark pebbles from my hair!

 People slide down one at a time.
-The descent is more or less fast, depending on the actual weight of the person going, on how many people have paved the track beforehand, and – obviously – on how one manages the board.
+The descent is more or less fast, depending on your actual weight, on how many people have paved the track beforehand, and – obviously – on how you manage the board.
 I tried to catch as much speed as possible, but I was by far the lightest in my group, yet went before everyone else, with the result that I went down terribly slow, while the rest of the group went very fast.